-Quizzes Due Date: Each class from classes 1 through 7.
-Weight: 20% (2.5% per quiz)
+Due Date: Each class from classes 1 through 8.
+Weight: 20%

-Students will be expected to read the assigned chapters in the text and other assigned readings and be prepared to write a graded quiz based on these reading assignments.
+Students will be expected to read the assigned chapters in the text and other assigned readings and be prepared to write a graded test based on these reading assignments.

-Oral Presentation Due date: Class 8 or 9 Weight: 10%
+Presentation Due date: Class 9 Weight: 10%

-Each student will make a 10- to 15-minute PowerPoint presentation on the salient points of his/her Assignment #2 paper and be prepared to respond to questions from class members.
+Each student or team will make a 10- to 15-minute PowerPoint presentation to present his or her Research Assignment findings and conclusions and be prepared to respond to questions from class members.
 Students will be evaluated according to the attached rubric.